paquettg/leaguewrap/README.md

 $match = $matches[0];
 ```

-For even more details on a specific match, the match api can be used to get detailed statistics for every summoner as well as an optional timeline of events.
+For even more details on a specific match, the match API can be used to get detailed statistics for every summoner as well as an optional timeline of events.
 As argument, you need to pass a match id that you can get from `LeagueWrap\Dto\Match->matchId` or `LeagueWrap\Dto\Game->gameId`.

 ```php
 $matchapi = $api->match();